 If you are like us you have been poring over seed catalogs all winter anticipating the spring.
-Well it’s finally that time of year again.
+Well, it’s finally that time of year again.
 Starting from seed is an excellent way to save money and allows for a much larger variety of plants to be grown.
 Here is information we have compiled through research, reading, trial and error on how to start plants from seed.

 First things first.
 What do you eat?
-There’s no sense in planting a whole row of radishes if you can’t stand them and who needs 30 pie pumpkins (unless you really like pumpkin pie)!
+There’s no sense in planting a whole row of beets if you can’t stand them and who needs 30 pie pumpkins (unless you really like vegan pumpkin pie)!
 When you go to plan your garden try to think of what you use and how much of it to plan accordingly.
 If you actually do want 30 pie pumpkins, do you have enough space?
 It’s important to plan for the space you have or you will end up with too many seedlings and no place to put them.

 Figure out what you are going to plant inside and what you will be directly seeding outdoors.
 Check the backs of your seed packets for this.
-Plants like tomatoes and broccoli do great being started indoors but carrots, corn or peas are usually direct seeded.
-There’s usually an exception to most rules but as a general guideline it’s best to go by what the seed packet suggests.
+Plants like tomatoes and broccoli do well when started indoors but carrots, corn or peas are usually direct seeded.
+There’s usually an exception to most rules but as a general guideline, it’s best to go by what the seed packet suggests.
 The seed packet will also explain when it is best to plant outdoors.
 If it suggests that you start seeds a certain amount of weeks before your last frost date you can check with your local extension office to find out when the most probable last frost date is in your region.

 Basic Needs for Healthy Growing

 Potting Soil/Germinating Mix- Many germinating mixes on the market are already free of animal products.
 Our personal favorite is the Eco-Co Coir Germinating Mix from Gardener’s Supply because coir is a renewable resource, but there are many products out there.
 It is important for your soil mix to be able to provide good drainage, aeration and absorb moisture.
 If you are planning on making your own soil mix, books we have found helpful are Growing Green by Ian Tolhurst and The New Seed Starter’s Handbook by Nancy Bubel.
 If your plants will be in their pots for more than 4-7 weeks plan on supplying them with some extra nutrition.
 Vegan gardeners can achieve this through the use of compost made with green materials, commercial fertilizers that are specifically free of animal products or liquid feeds made with nettles or comfrey.
+A list of commercial vegan fertilizers we have found can be viewed on our Cruelty-Free Garden Pinterest Board.

 Containers- Containers can be store-bought or re-purposed.
 Re-purposed containers could include soy milk cartons, juice boxes, yogurt tubs or even toilet paper rolls.
 Be creative!
 The important thing is that they provide proper drainage.
 Of course use common sense here and don’t use anything that contained materials that could be hazardous to your health.
 Containers should be clean.
 If re-using old pots be sure to give them a good wash to avoid passing on diseases to seedlings.